Distance From Vancouver:

 Brandywine Falls is a huge waterfall, and one

-of the most beautiful and easily accessible ones.
+of the most beautiful and easily accessible ones in Southwestern British Columbia.
 After you park your

 vehicle, 10 minutes via an easy path is all it takes to reach the